Summary of the Island Peak Climbing

 The crevasses are well manageable, but crossing ladders will be a bewildering experience.
 There are handrails attached to snow stakes within the grounds, but some people find it difficult.
 The effective option will be to walk across with the crampons places across the ladder's rungs, but some people prefer to persist on hands and knees.

 In terms of training, you will find some different skills from what you see on alpine courses.
 You will gain fantastic experience, especially ropework and moving confidently and safely on the glaciated ground.
 You will also learn some works on using jumars safely and abseiling on a fixed-line without being top-roped.

 It is important to begin some physical training for three to four months for your Island Peak Climbing trip.
 This helps you to improve stamina and the ability to walk on hills easily with a weighted backpack.
-If you haven’t done any high-altitude trekking before, then you might have to train yourself a bit harder.
+You might have to train yourself a bit harder if you haven’t done any high-altitude trekking before.

 Excellent health with breathing technique, low heart rate, perfect hydration, pacing, and great stamina are essential to have a safe and successful ascent of Island Peak.
 You will also be able to have good stamina to walk up and downhill with a weighted backpack at high altitudes.
 We will guide you more and always be excited to help and prepare you for Island Peak Climbing.

 Please E-Mail us to get access to your mentors who have many years of experience in climbing the Nepal Himalayas.

 Island Peak Climbing Accommodation